Hammerspoon/hammerspoon.github.io/index.md

 You can usually get a quick answer in #hammerspoon on Freenode.

+We have a Google Group mailing list [here](https://groups.google.com/forum/#!forum/hammerspoon/)

-You can also file an issue on the [issue tracker](https://github.com/Hammerspoon/hammerspoon/issues).
+If you find a bug, or have a suggestion, you can also file an issue on the [issue tracker](https://github.com/Hammerspoon/hammerspoon/issues).